Hi everyone! And welcome to our new blog post interview with a very talented artist Martina Naldi!

 A: What’s the process you usually go through when creating a new art piece?

-M: It depends on what I’m working on: for a personal illustration the first step is to figure out the subject and the composition.
-Once I’m satisfied I draw it in pencil, then I do the linework (using traditional ink or Photoshop).
+M: It depends on what I’m working on.
+For a personal illustration, the first step is to figure out the subject and the composition.
+Once I’m satisfied, I draw it in pencil, and then I do the linework (using traditional ink or Photoshop).

 Then I put some rough colors, just to figure out the palette and lights/shadows.
 Once I found the right atmosphere I can color the illustration, then make some color/lights adjustments as the final step.